Summary

 • Able to provide written informed consent and to comply with study procedures.

-• Diagnosis of bone or joint infection which fulfils the following conditions: a) Infection is due to S. aureus (MSSA or MRSA) and/or CoNS only; and, b) Participants had received no more than 7 days of empiric antibiotics prior to initiating treatment with study drug unless the pathogen isolated was resistant to the administered empiric antibiotics; and, c) Biofilm is not considered to be yet established and/or has been mechanically eradicated; and, d) Infection is not associated with a diabetic foot; and, e) Infection can involve periosteal or soft tissue.
+• Diagnosis of bone or joint infection which fulfils the following conditions: a) Infection is due to S. aureus (MSSA or MRSA) and/or CoNS only; and, b) Participants had received no more than 7 days of empiric antibiotics prior to initiating treatment with study drug unless the pathogen isolated was resistant to the administered empiric antibiotics; and, c) Biofilm is not considered to be yet established and/or has been mechanically eradicated; and, d) Infection is not associated with an ischiatic or a sacral osteomyelitis; and e) Infection can involve periosteal or soft tissue.

 You CAN'T join if...